Why Inspiration and Enlightenment?

 Practical enlightenment has two phases.
 The first phase: Initiation into enlightenment principles and practical enlightenment psychology.
 Practical enlightenment psychology reconfigures the intellectual and emotional spheres according to enlightenment principles and tidies up subconsciousness.

 Interested?
-The one-year practical enlightenment course will get you started with the first phase:
+The two-year practical enlightenment course will get you started with the first phase:

 The second phase is the transformation of the body-mind vehicle for the purpose of illumination – the union of the avatar with the higher self.
 The second phase is known as the great work.
 The Inspiration & Enlightenment Workshop does not teach the great work.
 If you are interested in the great work, drop me an email and I will let you know where you can learn that.